-Fritz Breuss^{} Jorge A. Fornero
+Fritz Breuss^{} Europainstitut, Vienna University of Economics and Business Jorge A. Fornero[†] Central Bank of Chile

-Europainstitut, Vienna University of Economics and Business May 5, 2009.
+August 3, 2009.

 Abstract

 We build a fully microfounded dynamic stochastic general equilibrium (DSGE) model, which is estimated employing Bayesian methods.
 The model captures the most salient features of Austria as a small open economy, the Euro Area (EA) and the United States (U.S.).
 Further analysis is conducted through numerical simulations to examine how nominal and real shocks are propagated.
 Besides, welfare costs of nominal rigidities are calculated.
 We distinguish two sample periods, 'pre-EMU' and 'EMU'.
 In the former, we maintain the assumption of full commitment of respective (independent) Central Banks towards their monetary rules, whereas in the latter, the monetary policy of Austria is fully aligned with the European Central Bank.